Home

 Kalmus Beach

-Half of Kalmus is dedicated to windsurfing, kite flying and other sporty endeavors, while the other half is more sheltered for swimming, sunbathing and picnicing.
+The Sound-facing side of Kalmus is perfect for windsurfing, beach volleyball, kite flying and other sporty endeavors.
+The Harbor-facing side is more sheltered for swimming, sunbathing and picnicing.

 • Body of Water: Nantucket Sound